pkohut/Autolisp-Shell-Extension/README.md

 Shells should be closed when no longer need.
 Each open shell is associated with a drawing that it was opened in.
 When a drawing is close any associated shells will be closed as well.

 __ReadShellData__
 Reads the stdout stream from the shelled application.
-    (ReadShellData handle)
+Usage: (ReadShellData handle)

 * _handle_ the integer handle returned from the OpenShell command.
 * returns a _string_ if success, _nil_ otherwise or no data left to retrieve.